2017 Scottish Labour leadership election: Campaign

 On 24 September, the Huffington Post reported that Unite had signed up 2,700 Unite members to the political levy, allowing them to vote in the leadership contest.
 This was in addition to 5,000 existing levy-payers.
 The Huffington Post reported that as a result, Unite members could end up comprising a third of the entire electorate.

 After supporting nominations closed on 13 October, it was reported that forty-three Constituency Labour Parties had nominated Leonard (covering forty-five actual constituencies due to two nominations from joint CLPs), sixteen had nominated Sarwar (covering seventeen actual constituencies due to one joint CLP nomination) and eleven had made no supporting nomination.
 One report estimated that the vote totals in these nomination meetings, in which only full members could vote, came to 58.5% for Leonard and 41.5% for Sarwar.

-A lot of the early campaign focused on Sarwar's background.
+Much of the early campaign focused on Sarwar's background.
 Both candidates had attended private schools in their youth, and Sarwar sent his own children to a private school.
 When asked, Sarwar said that he did so because too many schools ″simply aren't good enough″, but that he was in the Labour Party to change inequality.
 Sarwar faced criticism from Leonard's supporters and the Scottish National Party for his stake in his family business, with some describing him as ″one of the few″ in Labour's 2017 general election slogan ″for the many, not the few″.
-The firm does not recognise trade unions or pay wages at the level advocated by the Labour Party.
+Sarwar's family's firm does not recognise trade unions or pay wages at the level advocated by the Labour Party.
 Sarwar emphasised that he was a minority shareholder who has no role in running the company, though he admitted receiving hundreds of thousands of pounds in dividends from his stake, which is said to be worth £4,800,000.
 Following this criticism, Sarwar relinquished his shares in the firm, putting them in a trust that his children could access once they reached adulthood.